Header Schemes

 Radioembolization consists of introducing radioactive microspheres into the bloodstream by means of a catheter placed in the hepatic artery.
 Thus, "the tumor is irradiated from the inside," continues the expert from the Engineering School of the University of Navarra in Donostia.

-Through numerical simulations, the experts observe "the dynamics of the microspheres in the bloodstream, how the microspheres interact with the blood and where they end up, in order to successfully offer the radioembolization treatment in a personalized manner," says PhD student Julio Ortega.
+Through numerical simulations, the experts observe "the dynamics of the microspheres in the bloodstream, how the microspheres interact with the blood and where they end up, in order to successfully deliver the radioembolization treatment in a personalized manner," says PhD student Julio Ortega.

-News search engine
+search engine of news

 From